Are you curious about what goes into making your dog’s favorite food? Dog food has come a long way from being table scraps or leftovers.

 Dog or any other pet food is made in specialized factories or facilities.
 These factories/facilities are usually in close proximity to the sources of the raw materials used in the process.

 And talking about dog food, there are primarily two types; wet and dry, so let’s get started with wet.

 Wet dog food is the doggy equivalent of human canned food.
 It is food in wet form and comes in cans and pouches.
 It is an appealing and nutritious blend of veg and non-veg ingredients such as meats, veggies, and grains.

 Recipe Development and Ingredient Selection

-The aim is to make a recipe that is suitable for dogs of different breeds and ages.
+The sole aim is to make a recipe that is suitable for dogs of different breeds and ages.